-Russia has been previously targeted by Islamic terror groups, and suicide attacks by terrorist groups is all too common in major cities, adding to the dangers of visiting the country.
+Russia has been previously targeted by Islamic terror groups, and suicide attacks have been successful in major cities.
 The Russian authorities take the threat from terrorism very seriously and are professional in tackling the threats posed.
-However, risk still abound and visitors could be harmed should their be a terrorist attack.
-Because of this, we recommend the following risk reduction strategies:
+However, the World Cup presents multiple targets across the country that would result in positive media coverage for the jihadists, and show Russia in a negative light (Russian activity in Syria may be a catalyst for terrorist behavior).

 - Be aware of your surroundings and any evolving situations.